pipecraft2/user_guide/doc/example_analyses_DADA2.rst

 Save workflow
 ~~~~~~~~~~~~~

-Once we have decided about the settings in our workflow, we can save the configuration file by pressing ``save workflow`` button on the right-ribbon.
+Once we have decided about the settings in our workflow, we can save the configuration file by pressing ``save workflow`` button on the right-ribbon
 |save|

+If you forget the save, then no worries, a ``pipecraft2_last_run_configuration.json`` file will be generated for you upon starting the workflow.
+As the file name says, it is the workflow configuration file for your last PipeCraft run in this **working directory**.

 This ``JSON`` file can be loaded into PipeCraft2 to **automatically configure your next runs exactly the same way**.